-Twice-exceptional testing identifies people who are both gifted and have a disability, such as ADHD, autism, dyslexia, or other learning differences.
-Testing for twice-gifted students (also called twice-exceptional students) typically involves a comprehensive evaluation to identify strengths (e.g., evaluate giftedness) and areas of need (e.g., challenges related to a disability).
-Testing for twice-exceptional adults is similar but often focuses on social needs, possible work accommodations, and career ideas.
+Twice exceptional testing identifies people who are both gifted and have a disability, such as ADHD, autism, dyslexia, or other learning differences.
+Assessments for 2e kids typically involve a comprehensive evaluation to identify strengths (e.g., evaluate giftedness) and areas of need (e.g., challenges related to a disability).
+Assessments for twice exceptional adults is similar but often focuses on social needs, possible work accommodations, and career ideas.
 We can provide a 2e test battery that identifies a possible 2e diagnosis and details how to maximize strengths and potential and overcome barriers to fully expressing giftedness.

-Because students with a 2e diagnosis possess high intellectual abilities alongside areas of challenge, they often experience unique educational and emotional needs.
+Because people with a 2e diagnosis possess high intellectual abilities alongside areas of challenge, they often experience unique educational and emotional needs.

 • Exceptional reasoning, problem-solving, or creative abilities.